 “We send alerts via SMS a lot because it’s just a better way than email,” said Bradbury.
 “Twilio is absolutely vital to what we do.
 We send each tenant enquiry through to the landlord via SMS.
 Viewings are arranged by SMS.
 If the landlord wants to say that the property is now let, they can reply to the SMS and we’ll take it off the market.”

 The team also uses Twilio Client to manage their phone calls.
 In the very early days of OpenRent, Twilio routed calls direct to Bradbury’s mobile phone, meaning he often answered tenant enquiries at 6am.
 Once they had a growing customer base, he was able to simply divert calls to the call center using the Twilio API.
+Twilio Programmable Voice allows for recorded enquiries to be left by phone, and made available to landlords to listen to at their convenience.

 “Call operatives can automatically pull the number and look at caller information,” said Bradbury.
 “Tenants access an automated service to request a viewing or ask for more information.
 We know what the customer wants, we don’t necessarily have to speak to them.
 Twilio makes it easy to get this info.”